Fragile-azalea/SSL-toolkit/doc/source/DeSSLtrainer.rst

    The result of training LeNet-5 by the Ladder algorithm with 100 labeled images on MNIST Dataset.

-allinone.trainer.MeanTeacher module
+DeSSL.trainer.MeanTeacher module
 -----------------------------------

-.. automodule:: allinone.trainer.MeanTeacher
+.. automodule:: DeSSL.trainer.MeanTeacher
    :members:
    :undoc-members:
    :show-inheritance: